codeoverflow-org/chatoverflow-wiki/development/Deploy-ChatOverflow.md

 └──README.html               A readme with starter information
 ```

-If the bootstrap launcher and framework have been started once they will create directories for the required libraries, config files, data files of plugins and plugin jars.
+If the framework has been started once it will create directories for config files, data files of plugins and plugin jars.
 These directories and their contents are *NOT* to be included in the deployment zip file.

 ## Plugin Developer Deployment